PythonicArt/somenote/erlang/系统组织/supvisor.md

     restart
         restart defines when a terminated child process must be restarted.
-        A permanent child process is always restarted.
+        A permanent child process is always restarted, this is also limited by the SupFlags.
         A temporary child process is never restarted (even when the supervisor's restart strategy is rest_for_one or one_for_all and a sibling's death causes the temporary process to be terminated).
         A transient child process is restarted only if it terminates abnormally, that is, with another exit reason than normal, shutdown, or {shutdown,Term}.
         The restart key is optional.
 If it is not specified, it defaults to permanent.

     shutdown
+        shutdown defines how a child process must be terminated when the supervisor want to terminate it.
+        It is used to supply a way for some operation that is done in child process when the child need to be killed.
+        // brutal_kill
-        shutdown defines how a child process must be terminated. brutal_kill means that the child process is unconditionally terminated using exit(Child,kill).
+        brutal_kill means that the child process is unconditionally terminated using exit(Child,kill).
+        // timeout
         An integer time-out value means that the supervisor tells the child process to terminate by calling exit(Child,shutdown) and then wait for an exit signal with reason shutdown back from the child process.
 If no exit signal is received within the specified number of milliseconds, the child process is unconditionally terminated using exit(Child,kill).
+        // default
         The shutdown key is optional.
 If it is not specified, it defaults to 5000 if the child is of type worker and it defaults to infinity if the child is of type supervisor.

 ```